 Ever wonder “what do colleges look for in an app essay?”
-To answer that question, let’s go over what colleges don’t want in an app essay.
+To answer that question, let’s go over what colleges don’t want in an application essay.
 Many students turn in essays that miss the mark, and instead of being memorable, become just like thousands of others turned in that year.
-Here are some things admissions teams don’t like:
+Here are some things admissions officers don’t like:

 While you may want to talk about your accomplishments in your essay, you don’t want to come off as bragging.
 No person is without flaws, and that includes you.
 If you approach your essay displaying yourself as a pinnacle of achievement and with only not-so-subtle brags, the admission officer is going to notice.

 The best way to avoid bragging is to use the “show, don’t tell” rule that is often used for creative writing.
 Show what makes you special, instead of just telling the reader “I was the best at…”.
 Using facts to back up your claims is also a great way to get your accomplishes across.

 Stories That Focus on The “Incident” Rather Than How You Changed

 Many students write their essays about a particular “incident” or “moment” that was big in their life.
 It may be the death of someone close, a big moment in a football game, or some other life changing event.
 Students often spend too much time talking about the incident, rather than how they were changed as a person or how the experience affected their life.

 If you want to write about something important that happened in your life, make sure you write more about how it reflects upon you as a person, rather than the details of the actual event.

 Most colleges provide students with an essay topic, but others may allow you to write about anything that speaks to you.
 However, it’s a good idea to stay away from “off putting” or extremely personal topics.